 336 Botany.

+Fall (4), Spring (4).

 Comprehensive exploration of plants from cellular to organismal level.
 Topics include anatomy, morphology, fundamentals of physiology, and systematics.
 Lab work and fieldwork are stressed.
 Three hours lecture and three hours laboratory.

-Prerequisite: BIOL 200 or EVST 100.
+Prerequisite: BIOL 200 or EVST 100 (or BIOL 131).

+Offered as needed.